Ga Tech shuts down No. 3 UConn 57-44 with Bueckers sidelined

 The Huskies (5-2) were held to a single free throw in the fourth until Evina Westbrook finally knocked down a shot with 1:18 remaining.

 By then, it was far too late.
-UConn hit 18 of 58 shots (31%) and looked downright feeble without Bueckers.
+UConn hit 18 of 58 shots (31%) and looked lost without Bueckers, who was leading the team in scoring, assists, steals and minutes.

-Christyn Williams led UConn with 13 points but made just 1 of 8 from 3-point range.
+Christyn Williams topped UConn with 13 points but made just 1 of 8 from 3-point range.

-Georgia Tech was holding opponents to an average of 46.3 points per game — and actually improved on that figure against the Huskies.

-The Yellow Jackets were coming off a 55-54 victory at No. 21 Georgia, but they were dealt some stunning news about 24 hours before tipoff.

 Bueckers was injured in the final minute of Sunday’s 73-54 victory over Notre Dame.
 She suffered a fracture just below her left knee and will be sidelined for up to two months.

 UConn also was without freshman Azzi Fudd, the nation’s consensus top recruit last year.
-She is resting a stress injury to her right foot and is expected to be out at least two weeks.
+She is resting a stress injury to her right foot.

 THE TAKEAWAY